 Their eclectic, boutique style and personal touch – they’re still a family-run business – makes them one of the industry’s leading lights.
 Having begun their own journey in 1992, Machefert joined the Mews family in 2017.

-We spent some time catching up with Kevin Machefert, Director of Sales, Marketing and Technology, who talked to us about how the Mews Merchant has changed the way the group manages payments.
+We spent some time catching up with Kevin Machefert, Director of Sales, Marketing and Technology, who talked to us about how Mews Payments has changed the way the group manages transactions.

-"Payments and the Mews Merchant – it’s truly one of the strengths of Mews.
+A streamlined payment and purchasing process"Payments – it’s truly one of the strengths of Mews.
 We’re always talking about marketing, about user experience and online sales marketing, but we don’t talk enough about payments.
 I find that their approach, which at least in my analysis, involves looking at what the main e-commerce websites such as Amazon are doing: trying to have as few clicks as possible between the moment of interest and the moment of payment – I just love it!

-Mews Merchant is really good at it: I enter three or four bits of data and ‘puf’, the reservation is made – I find it very good."
+Mews Payments is really good at it: I enter three or four bits of data and ‘puf’, the reservation is made – I find it very good."

-Mews Merchant is fully PCI compliant and can connect to Stripe
+Mews Payments is fully PCI compliant and can connect to Stripe

 Payment automation improves security